-Current Position: US Senator since 2018
+Current Position: State Delegate for District 50 since 2018

 Lee joined the Marine Corps during the beginning of the ‘Global War on Terror’, and worked in technological repair in a Special Operations-capable support unit, completing tours in the Middle East and the Mediterranean.
 His unit was also one of the first to respond to Haiti, following the devastating earthquake in 2010.

 Throughout Lee’s career and civic engagement his focus has been on helping others — whether that was in his service in the Marine Corps, helping provide cancer patients with consistent care by maintaining biomedical radiation therapy equipment, or assisting small local businesses with IT support.

 Staff Noncommissioned Officer Academy